MickTheLinuxGeek/Earthquake22/README.md

 magnitude filter.
 To display even more information about a particular event, click on the event's marker to select it, then choose a graph plot type from the dropdown.
 The graph plot will be displayed below the events map.

-This application was developed with Python, Dash library for creating low-code web data applications, and the Plotly library for creating the map and table visualizations.
+This application was developed with Python, Dash, a library for creating low-code web data applications, and the Plotly library for creating the map and table visualizations.

 ![App Preview](assets/images/main.png)